Overview of Depression

 - Inability to concentrate or think, indecisiveness.

 - Recurring thoughts of death or suicide, wishing to die, or attempting suicide.
-(Note: People suffering this symptom should receive treatment immediately!)
+(Note: People suffering from this symptom should receive treatment immediately!)

 - Melancholia (defined as overwhelming feelings of sadness and grief), accompanied by waking at least two hours earlier than normal in the morning, feeling more depressed in the morning, and moving significantly more slowly.